 Skills Coach is a series of personalized programs that features content created in partnership with Lifelabs Learning, based on their comprehensive suite of world-leading manager training courses.
-Skills Coach will deliver new courses that have different areas of focus every few months, such as coaching and feedback, to help your managers grow in their roles.
-Many other benefits come with Skills Coach as well:
+Skills Coach will deliver new courses with different areas of focus every few months, such as coaching and feedback, to help your managers grow in their roles.

 Drives behavior change.
 Skills Coach uses conversational micro-learning to deliver activities directly to managers via Slack or email.
 All the exercises are short, actionable, and help managers put their new skills into practice to drive behavior changes.